logical_subject_feature_image

-What is a logical subject in Arabic?
+What is the logical subject in Arabic?

 In Arabic, there is the grammatical subject and the “logical subject” which is used with quantifiers.
 You need to decide which one you use for the verb.

 “I always had a problem with the form “العديد من”.
 For example, when I have a sentence: Many devices support program Windows.
-So is the subject of this sentence: “Many” or “devices”, and should the sentence be:
+So is the subject of this sentence many or devices, and should the sentence be:

 1. يدعم العديد من الأجهزة برنامج